eam/dnsdb/README.md

 This will create the subnet as well as the related 256 entries in the IP table.
 You cannot modify this subnet once it's created, but you can delete it.
 All IPs in a subnet have a state of <code>available</code> before it can can be deleted.
-The below command deletes the subnet with id 42.
+The below command deletes a particular subnet:

-    $ dnsdb delete subnets 42
+    $ dnsdb delete subnets 192.168.1.0/24

 You can get a list of all subnets